Boeing proposes full 787 battery fix to FAA: sources

 However, the source said engineers have raised questions about the safety of venting flames outside the plane, especially if it is on the ground and being fueled.
 The effect could be something like a flamethrower, this person said.

-Reporting by Andrea Shala-Esa and Alwyn Scott; Editing by Gerald E. McCormick, Dan Grebler, David Gregorio, Gunna Dickson and Jackie Frank
+Reporting by Andrea Shala-Esa and Alwyn Scott; Editing by Gerald E. McCormick, Dan Grebler, David Gregorio and Gunna Dickson